White Sage

 Perennial

 White sage is the silvery chaparral icon people smudge first and ask questions later.
 In humid subtropical Florida it is a diva: needs airflow, perfect drainage, and restraint on summer irrigation.
 Treat subtropical and tropical Americas attempts as container-or-berm experiments, not guaranteed sacred groves.
-Flowers feed pollinators in its native range; leaves carry strong volatile oils — harvest ethically and know fire regulations if you burn bundles. 🌞💧 Sun and Water Requirements: - Full sun. - Lean, well-drained soil; sand/gravel mixes on mounds. - Deep but infrequent watering once established; summer humidity invites fungal side-eye. ✂️🫘 Methods to Propagate: - Seeds: can be finicky; surface sow warm. - Cuttings from semi-hardwood. 🧑🌾👩🌾 When to Harvest: - Harvest leafy stems respectfully and sustainably; never strip wild public land.
+Flowers feed pollinators in its native range; leaves carry strong volatile oils — harvest ethically and know fire regulations if you burn bundles.
+Full sun.
+Lean, well-drained soil; sand/gravel mixes on mounds.
+Deep but infrequent watering once established; summer humidity invites fungal side-eye.
+Seeds: can be finicky; surface sow warm.
+Cuttings from semi-hardwood.
+Harvest leafy stems respectfully and sustainably; never strip wild public land.

 Good Neighbors